 Year 8 – Topics:

-World map skills including the Middle East.
+World map skills and knowledge.
 Students learn and reinforce where oceans, continents and countries are.

 Ecosystems.
 In this unit students will find out more about the variety of natural landscapes found in our world.
 They will find out what an ecosystem is and how people can affect them.
-Finally, students will carry out their own independent research study on a biome of their choice.
+Finally, students will carry out their own independent research study on a global biome.

 Earthquakes and Volcanoes.
 Which of these are the most destructive?
 Here students will find out about the phenomenal natural forces that have shaped our planet and how they cause earthquakes and volcanoes.
 They will learn about the changes that our planet has undergone and how natural disasters affect people around the world.